-New versions of Racoon are currently being spread in the wild.
-These new versions feature a change in the initial infection mechanism.
+These versions featured a change in the initial infection mechanism.
 The first action will be to trigger an initial installation script retrieving the actual malware from a Google Cloud Services repository.
 This is an important step, as most of the firewalls and other security solutions will consider it a safe and legitimate activity and not raise attention.

 Another extortion scam which is used by the criminals is the distribution of fake DocuSign documents.
 They are masked as legitimate files which when activated will download the malware.

-A dangerous feature found in this new version of the malware is that it can also steal information from compromised devices which are using the TOR anonymous network.
+A dangerous feature found in some later versions of the malware is that it can also steal information from compromised devices which are using the TOR anonymous network.
 The information gathering module has been updated now to include software such as Mozilla Firefox, Google Chrome, Microsoft Edge and etc.